German election will be test for Sahra Wagenknecht and BSW – DW – 01/16/2025

 Despite this, Wagenknecht is worried that the party bearing her name will fail to reach the 5% threshold in the early Bundestag elections.
 This is because only around 10 million of Germany's 59 million eligible voters live in the east, less than one-fifth of the electorate.
 In the west, support for the BSW is significantly lower.

-This was already evident in the European elections in June 2024, when the BSW received 6.2% of the German vote, and the regional differences were huge: In the east, support was between just under 13% and just over 16%, but in the west, the BSW received far less support, averaging well below 5%.
-Only in the small state of Saarland (one million inhabitants) and in the city-state of Bremen (580,000 inhabitants) did it surpass this threshold.
+This was already evident in the European elections in June, when the BSW received 6.2% of the German vote.
+The regional differences were huge: In eastern states, support ranged from roughly 13% to 16%, but in western states the BSW averaged well below 5%.
+Only in the small state of Saarland (1 million inhabitants) and in the city-state of Bremen (580,000 inhabitants) did it surpass this threshold.

 The BSW is looking at similar figures in the upcoming Bundestag elections.
 According to the latest opinion polls, the BSW has no margin for error: Its poll rating are hovering at the 5% mark necessary to enter the German parliament.